 We are currently conducting research and evaluation of the best practices for both table olives and oil producing olives in Oregon.
 Our research focuses on propagation techniques, cultivar evaluation, and transplanting and orchard establishment practices, in collaboration with experienced growers and industry professionals.
 Olives offer growers the opportunity to introduce new revenue streams, take advantage of the crop’s lower water and input needs, and utilize soils considered to be of lesser agricultural quality.
 Olives are an upcoming specialty crop in the state of Oregon as growers look to diversify and to anticipate future climate and market possibilities.

-The primary objectives of the Olea Project include:
+The primary objectives of the Olea Project:

 1. We will determine the most effective olive propagation techniques for Oregon by evaluating timing, rooting hormones and propagation mediums for successfully rooting locally-adapted cultivars.

 2. We will evaluate the relative cold hardiness of olive cultivars through a six-year field evaluation to establish which cultivars are the hardiest and produce the highest quality fruit in western Oregon.

 3. Transplanting and up-potting practices will be assessed for their ability to achieve rapid orchard establishment.
 As part of this study on rapid orchard establishment, we will also be evaluating how plant size and maturity at planting impacts subsequent cold-hardiness.
 We will collect information on location and time of year of planting, as well as irrigation and dry-farming techniques, to determine how these factors influence cold-hardiness.